Class Captain: Jeannie Bown

 The Ajax class is presently enjoying great popularity in the Fal, to the point where the search for available boats has led potential new owners to source boats abroad.

-We expect double figures in club racing this year, while the line-up for Falmouth week should exceed 30.
+We expect double figures in club racing while the line-up for Falmouth week should exceed 30.
 There are currently no plans to build new Ajaxes.